garrandall/popular-music-data/tracks/voice-your-choice-the-radiants.md

 So come on now, say it's me and you
 Me and you

-Voice your choice (Ooh, tell me who do you love)
+Voice your choice (Oh, tell me who do you love)
 Voice your choice (Oh, girl, yeah)
-Voice your choice (Ooh, girl, yeah)
+Voice your choice (Oh, girl, yeah)
-Tell me who do you love (Ooh, tell me who do you love)
+Tell me who do you love (Oh, tell me who do you love)